notmatthancock/pylidc/README.md

 ## Installation and setup

-`pylidc` has been tested on Linux on both python 2.7 and 3.5.
-It has been tested on MAC OSX with python 2.7.
-It has not been tested on Windows OS (although there is nothing in the library that is specific to any particular OS).
+`pylidc` has been used on Linux, Mac, and Windows, and on Python 2 and 3.

 The package can be installed via `pip`: